lsst-dm/dmtn-224/index.rst

 This section assumes the COmanage account for the user already exists if COmanage is in use.
 If it does not, see :ref:`comanage-onboarding`.

-See the Gafaelfawr_ documentation for specific details on the ingress-nginx annotations used to protect services and the HTTP headers that are set and available to be passed down to the service after successful authentication.
+See the `Gafaelfawr documentation <https://gafaelfawr.lsst.io/>`__ for specific details on the ingress-nginx_ annotations used to protect services and the HTTP headers that are set and available to be passed down to the service after successful authentication.
+The preferred way to create the ingress annotations is to use a ``GafaelfawrIngress`` custom resource (see :ref:`gafaelfawringress`), but the annotations can also be added directly if necessary.

 .. _browser-flows: